HigherOrderCO/Bend/GUIDE.md

 ```

 Wait - there is something strange there.
 Why `return`, not `print`?
 Well, *for
-now* (you'll read these words a lot), Bend doesn't have IO yet.
+now* (you'll read these words a lot), Bend doesn't have IO.
 We plan on
-introducing it on the following weeks!
-So, *for now*, all you can do is run computations,
+introducing it very soon!
+So, *for now*, all you can do is perform computations,
 and see results.
-To run the program above, enter:
+To run the program above, type:

 ```
 bend run main.bend